 Step four: Remove the leads that convert on the landing page from MailChimp

 Once leads start converting, they’ll become contacts in your HubSpot database.
-At this stage you’ll want to remove them from MailChimp so your MailChimp database contains only unengaged leads.
+At this stage, you’ll want to remove them from MailChimp so your MailChimp database contains only unengaged leads.

 Step five: Repeat the steps above

 There’s a good chance that some of your contacts missed your first email – so send out two or three emails over a period of time to see if they come back and re-engage with you.
-If they do, they’ll convert on your HubSpot-hosted landing page and become a lead in your HubSpot portal.
+If they do, they’ll convert on your HubSpot-hosted landing page and become a leader in your HubSpot portal.
 Once that’s done, you can remove them from MailChimp.

 Step six: One last kill campaign

 Using the process outlined above, you end up with what we would describe as ‘hot leads’ in HubSpot, whilst your unengaged leads are stored in MailChimp.
 You then run one last ‘kill’ campaign from MailChimp and delete anyone who doesn’t want to hear from you or isn’t interacting with your emails.
 Once this is done, you should switch over to HubSpot and start using it to fully nurture and engage with your most engaged leads.